lunacys/BeatTheNotes.Dist/README.md

 ## Description

-This repo contains all the neccessary files to start playing BeatTheNotes.
+This repo contains all the necessary files to start playing BeatTheNotes.

 ## Directories description